New contract, old problems for Pep: Familiar foes Mourinho & Son bring Man City crashing back down to Earth | Goal.com

 The news that Manchester City fans have long been craving arrived this week when it was announced that manager Pep Guardiola had signed a two-year contract extension, prompting an understandable outpouring of positivity.

-However, less than 48 hours later, the Catalan's old nemesis Jose Mourinho brought everyone connected with the club crashing back to Earth with a sobering thump.
+However, less than 48 hours later, the Catalan's nemesis, Jose Mourinho, brought everyone connected with the club crashing back to Earth with a sobering thump.

 As Saturday's 2-0 loss at Tottenham hammered home, the harsh reality remains that Guardiola has a lot of work to do if he is to get his current City side back playing like the one that swept all before them in winning back-to-back titles in record-breaking fashion.

-There was even an air of inevitability about their setback in north London.
-It just felt so fitting that it was Mourinho that immediately reminded everyone of City's flaws a with a textbook demonstration of how to withstand their constant pressure before ruthlessly catching them out on the break.
+There was even an air of predictability about their setback in north London.
+It just felt inevitable that it was Mourinho who immediately reminded everyone of City's flaws a with a textbook demonstration of how to withstand their constant pressure before ruthlessly catching them out on the break.

-Guardiola and Mourinho have been trading blows for years now during their respective spells in charge of a variety of European heavyweights.
+Guardiola and Mourinho have been trading blows for years now, during their respective spells in charge of a variety of European heavyweights, from Barcelona to Inter.

-However, there had been nothing but one-sided fights in England.
-During Mourinho's time in charge of Manchester United, he even claimed that finishing second to Pep's all-conquering City side was one of his greatest managerial achievements.
+However, there had previously been nothing but one-sided fights in England.
+Indeed, during Mourinho's time as Manchester United boss, he even claimed that finishing second to Pep's all-conquering City side was one of his greatest managerial achievements.

 Spurs are now top of the Premier League table, for 24 hours at least, and eight points clear of City, who have just one game in hand.

-City had two thirds of possession but Tottenham's defence and midfield were expertly drilled, as they stopped the visitors from creating the kind of clear chances that their dominance would normally bring.
+City had two thirds of possession on Saturday evening but Tottenham's defence and midfield were expertly drilled, as they stopped the visitors from creating the kind of clear chances that their dominance would normally bring.

 And, in Harry Kane and Son Heung-min, Mourinho has two players that have developed a brilliant understanding of how to pick off sides on the break.